Pedestrian killed in Melbourn A10 collision is named

 Archant

-A pedestrian who was killed on the A10 at Melbourn has been named by Cambs police.

-Jason Pallet, 30, was walking along the A10 near to Station Road at about 5.30am on Sunday when he was struck by a white Peugeot Partner van.
+Jason Pallett, 30, was walking along the A10 near to Station Road at about 5.30am on Sunday when he was struck by a white Peugeot Partner van.

 Jason, of Black Smiths Lane in Reed, sadly died at the scene.